robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 and others are intrinsic to coroutines in combination with Python's [easier to ask forgiveness than permission](https://docs.python.org/3/glossary.html#term-EAFP) approach to cancellation, timeouts, errors, and other exceptional conditions.
+Cooperative multitasking has not been easier than multi-threading in our experience.

-We have expanded our use of coroutines to other projects.
+Despite that, we have expanded our use of coroutines to other projects.
 [Tornado](https://www.tornadoweb.org) serves as the central dispatcher.
 We finally
 [replaced Flask with Tornado](https://github.com/radiasoft/sirepo/commit/6bfd0696fb09ef33b9af938f987c5c38a1c4e9c5) for the API server so all services are based on Tornado.
+Coroutines work well.
+We have not encountered many bugs with Tornado or asyncio.
+We think at this point we also know how to write reliable services based on coroutines.

-###
+### Work Less I/O, etc.?

+The Job Supervisor

 At that point, I had not much experience with Go, which solves the cancellation and timeout problem differently.

 History:
 - build job supervisor without db, as single thread, coroutines.